Rhetos/Rhetos/Readme.md

 Recommended Rhetos DSL packages
 -------------------------------

-* CommonPackage (placed inside the Rhetos repository) contains basic concepts for building applications.
+* *CommonConcepts* (placed inside the Rhetos repository) contains basic concepts for building applications.
+* *SimpleWindowsAuth* or *AspNetFormsAuth* (placed inside the Rhetos repository) provides authentication and authorization features to Rhetos applications.
+Both packages cannot be used at the same time.
 * [RestGenerator](https://github.com/Rhetos/RestGenerator) automatically generates REST API for all entities and other readable or writable data structures that are defined in a Rhetos application.
 * [MvcModelGenerator](https://github.com/Rhetos/MvcModelGenerator) automatically generates ASP.NET MVC model for all entities and other queryable data structures that are defined in a Rhetos application.
 * [ODataGenerator](https://github.com/Rhetos/ODataGenerator) automatically generates OData interface (Open Data Protocol) for all entities and other queryable data structures that are defined in a Rhetos application.